Divyanshi0016/aurix-vscode-extension/README.md

-# AURIX VS Code Extension — Divyanshi's Component
+# AURIX VS Code Extension

 Scaffold for the "IDE & Integration Engineer" role, updated to match the **VS Code Extension Integration Roadmap** exactly (upload field names, status values, project_id requirement).

-## Connecting to Bhavya's real backend
+## Connecting to real backend

 1. Base URL is already set as the default: `https://major-project-yo0n.onrender.com` — this is set in `aurix.apiEndpoint`. **Do not** point it at any